javierbrea/eslint-plugin-boundaries/packages/website/docs/guides/monorepo-setup.md

 For example, you could combine Scenario 3, defining rules that consider inter-package dependencies as local, and also Scenario 1, defining package-isolated rules.

-You could even have different configurations considering inter-package dependencies as external to add global constraints using the `external` rule, while also having configurations treating them as local for granular control using the `element-types` rule for packages that are allowed to interact.
+You could even have different configurations considering inter-package dependencies as external to add global constraints using the `external` rule, while also having configurations treating them as local for granular control using the `dependencies` rule for packages that are allowed to interact.

 ## Common Patterns